Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Judy from Valley City, ND

 Reusing wash cloths soaked in fabric softener, wrung and dried, you can make your own dryer sheets.
-This is a guide about easy reusable dryer softener sheets.
+This is a page about easy reusable dryer softener sheets.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.